-Every year at his annual checkup, Tony’s PSA (prostate-specific antigen) levels were increasing.
-Once he reached a level of 12 his doctor requested additional tests.
-His urologist’s diagnosis: prostate cancer.
-Considering himself a healthy and active person, Tony had trouble accepting it.
+Every year at his annual checkup, Tony Callagin's prostate-specific antigen (PSA) levels kept increasing.
+Once he reached a level of 12, his doctor requested additional tests.
+A biopsy would reveal prostate cancer.
+"I've always considered myself a healthy and active person, so I had trouble accepting the news," says Tony.
+"My urologist recommended surgery to remove the cancer, but that seemed barbaric to me.
+I knew there had to be other options."

-In the course of researching those options, Tony came to MD Anderson Cancer Center.
-He was recommended for proton therapy treatment because it could deliver a high dose of radiation to the tumor while minimizing exposure to the rest of his body.
-After completing 40 treatments over the course of eight weeks, Tony beat his prostate cancer.
+Tony researched all the treatment options for his prostate cancer, and made the decision to come to MD Anderson Cancer Center.
+After meeting with his care team, his doctors recommended proton therapy for his treatment plan.
+Proton therapy could deliver a high dose of radiation to the tumor while minimizing exposure to the rest of his body.

 While a patient at the MD Anderson Proton Therapy Center, Tony joined the ProtonPals support group and enjoyed weekly dinners with fellow patients.
-"I'm so thankful for the support of the group, and for the lifelong friends I've made there."
+"I'm so thankful for the support of the group, and for the lifelong friends I've made there," says Tony.
+"Having the support from past and present patients made a positive difference in my experience throughout treatment."